Skip to main content

 • Maintains the historical knowledge and current state of the trading system.

-• Updates immediately for local state changes (initializing an order to be submitted)
+• Updates immediately when local state changes (for example, initializing an order before submission).

-• Updates asynchronously as external events occur (order is filled).
+• Updates asynchronously as external events occur (for example, when an order fills).

-• Provides complete history of trading activity and market data.
+• Provides a complete history of trading activity and market data.

 • Provides current state without history.